 Since participation in a research study must be completely voluntary, there must not be any loss of academic status if a student chooses not to participate.
 If academic benefits are offered as compensation for participation in a study, an equivalent alternative activity must be offered (with the same academic benefit offered) to students who choose not to participate.
 It is preferable, whenever possible, for the student's decision to remain unknown to the advisor or faculty member.

 The above issues must be addressed in all research studies involving students.

 D. Protected Health Information

-The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule (see http://www.hhs.gov/ocr/privacy/hipaa/understanding/index.html) governs dissemination of protected health information by covered entities.
+The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule governs dissemination of protected health information by covered entities (CE).